Covid precaution dose for 18+ age group at private vaccination centres from Apr 10 | Health

 After the announcement, vaccine maker Serum Institute of India (SII) said the precaution dose of its Covishield vaccine will be priced at Rs 600 per shot for eligible individuals.

-As of now, mixing of COVID-19 vaccines is not allowed in the country which means the precaution dose will be the same vaccine as the first and the second dose.
-However, final guidelines on vaccinating all above 18 years are yet to be issued.

-SII CEO Adar Poonawalla also welcomed the government's move to allow precaution dose of the vaccine to all aged above 18 years at private vaccination centres, saying it will further provide long-term protection against the virus, and aid ease of travel.
+SII CEO Adar Poonawalla welcomed the government's move to allow the precaution dose to all aged above 18 years at private vaccination centres, saying it will further provide long-term protection against the virus and aid ease of travel.

-''End-users will pay Rs 600 for the booster dose and the hospitals will get at discounted price,'' Poonawalla said in a statement.
+''End-users will pay Rs 600 for the booster dose and the hospitals will get at discounted price,'' he said in a statement.

 The ongoing free COVID-19 inoculation programme through government vaccination centres for the first and the second dose to the eligible population as well as the precaution dose to healthcare workers, frontline workers and those above 60 years will be accelerated, the ministry stated.